WanKarHou/Employee-Leave-Management-System/README.md

 The days of leave available for  an employee this year can be carry forward to next year under condition and restriction.

+File Description :
+1. Function.txt - Consists of function that could used in this SQL database
+2. StoredProcedure.txt - Consists of Stored Procedure that could used in this SQL database
+3. Queries.txt - Consistes of Queries that could be used in this SQL database